INRIA/scikit-learn-mooc/slides/trees.md

 These are the building blocks for more elaborate model such as random forest and gradient boosting trees, as we will see.

 ---

 # Outline

-* What is a decision tree?
+- What is a decision tree?
-* For classification & regression
+- For classification & regression
-* Boosting and Bagging

 ---

 class: center, middle

 # What is a decision tree?